-Highlands Ranch Alimony
+Highlands Ranch Alimony Attorney

 Assessing your own financial needs during a divorce can be a daunting prospect, especially as you are already in the middle of splitting up household assets and maybe even figuring out child custody and child support arrangements.
 A significant, additional issue arising in many divorce cases is that of alimony or spousal support.
-In marriages with significant income disparities between the parties there is often a request for alimony (“maintenance” under Colorado statute).
+In marriages with significant income disparities between the parties, there is often a request for alimony (“maintenance” under Colorado statute).
 If you are in need of spousal support or defending against a claim, having the right legal help matters.
 Just a short drive away, the Highlands Ranch alimony attorneys at Plog & Stein are ready to provide experienced and thorough representation regarding all aspects of your alimony case, including for both establishment and modification issues.

-How Maintenance Works in Colorado
+How Maintenance Works in Highlands Ranch, Colorado

 Again, in the state of Colorado, alimony is statutorily termed “maintenance” and is a completely separate legal issue from that of child support.
 Pursuant to C.R.S.
-14-10-114, maintenance is specifically designed to help with the living expenses and reasonable financial needs of the party with less resources in a divorce.
+14-10-114, maintenance is specifically designed to help with the living expenses and reasonable financial needs of the party with fewer resources in a divorce.

 You should submit a request for maintenance at the beginning of your divorce case.
 If you decide to waive your right to receive maintenance, you may not request it at a later date.
 You may even request temporary spousal support to be provided while divorce proceedings, which can take months or longer, are pending.
 However, the granting of temporary maintenance has no bearing on the ultimate determination for spousal support due after the divorce is concluded.